freenetis/phpaxrs/README.md

 ## What are supported exchange data formats?

 Just JSON for now, but you can write your custom serializator for any format you want.
 Its simple, just implement `\phpaxrs\serializator\ISerializator` interface and than register its class together with supported MINE type using `add_serializator` method as show shown before.

-## TODO list - what important is not done yet?

-- produce/consume multiple accept/content types in single mapped method/class